jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

 | TwoSingleValuedListsPiped |  10.72 ns | 0.0659 ns | 0.0550 ns |    1 | 0.0127 |      40 B |
 ```

-The next question we need to ask is: Is this a __linq only__ optimisation?
+The next question we need to ask is: Is this a __linq only__ optimization?
 Or is it something that is really being optimized not by linq but by - probably - the `Enumerator`?

 # Can we optimize a foreach?

-To find out, we need to use a non-linq operation (over a collection) with and without the optimisation.
+To find out, we need to use a non-linq operation (over a collection) with and without the optimization.

 For this, I created a `Map` function to use for our test operation: